y5systems/intmax2-contract/docs/index.md

 error InvalidDepositAmount()
 ```

-Emitted when an invalid deposit amount is provided
+Error emitted when an invalid deposit amount is provided

+_Thrown when the deposit amount is not one of the allowed values_

 ### NotFinishedPeriod